Dobby233Liu/Jvav-multi/README.md

 ###### real README
 This is a try to make Jvav REPL have a fragmented i18n system, wonderfully split, no Chinese commands, and make upgrading JRE-less.

-If you're PR-ing this into the Jvav-windows repo, your PR probably will be rejected by TZG-Offical - the changes are too big.
+If you're PR-ing this into the Jvav-Windows repo, your PR probably will be rejected by TZG-Offical - the changes are too big.

+The code is also, slightly, a mess (maybe messier than the 30266/TZG branch), because files are `#include`'d, thus they can merge to a messier `Jvav.cpp` after the preprocessing.
+Don't learn to do this.

+# TODO
+	* upgrade program, like in Jvav-Windows
 # Building
 ## Linux (Ubuntu)
 Bring a pack of build essentials (make, g++ is the requirement), then run `make`.
 Run `make install` to install Jvav to `/usr/bin`.